 Dentures are designed to fit exactly for you and you only.
 Due to this high level of personalization, the cost of your denture can vary quite significantly.
-Ahead of your initial consultation at Lifetime Dental, we encourage you to learn more about the denture process and how we determine the final price of your future prosthesis.
+Ahead of your initial consultation at Lifetime Dental of Gainesville, we encourage you to learn more about the denture process and how we determine the final price of your future prosthesis.
 If you have questions, give us a call or let us know during your next visit!

 If you are considering a denture to replace teeth, you’ll want to keep these three factors in mind as they have the largest influence on the cost of your tooth replacement:

 Keep in mind that cheap does not always mean better, especially for something that is going into your mouth and being used on a daily basis.
 Dentures are an investment, but they are worth it for your quality of life and appearance!

 Implant dentures are by their very nature more expensive than traditional dentures because they make use of dental implants to hold your prosthesis instead of the natural shape of the mouth or existing teeth.
 As a result, you can expect a denture that feels more permanent, looks more lifelike, and allows you to eat the foods you want without worry of it shifting or slipping out of place.
 Implant dentures also last significantly longer, meaning you won’t need to replace them for multiple decades while traditional dentures need replacement every 5 to 7 years.